tyll/tinyos-2.x-contrib/tinyos-programming/SoundLocalizer/README.txt

 Usage:

-1. Compile and install the coordinator code:
+1. Compile and install the coordinator code.

+   If you are using TinyOS 2.1 or earlier, please first apply the patch under Known Bugs below.

     $ (cd Coordinator; make micaz install.0 <your usual installation options>)